alxp12/golangcode-site/content/posts/2019-08-26-api-auth-with-jwt.md

 There are of course many [different ways](https://blog.restcase.com/restful-api-authentication-basics/) to build authentication into APIs these days - JSON web tokens being just one of them.
 JSON Web Tokens (JWT) have an inherent advantage over other methods, like Basic Authentication, by working as a token system instead of sending the username and password with every request.
 To learn more about it, head over to the [introduction on jwt.io](https://jwt.io/introduction/) before we dive straight into it.

 Below is an example of JWT in action.
-There are two main parts: the providing of a username and password to aquire a token; and the checking of that token on a request.
+There are two main parts: the providing of a username and password to acquire a token; and the checking of that token on a request.

 We use two libraries in this example, a [JWT implementation in Go](https://github.com/dgrijalva/jwt-go) and a way of using [this as middleware](https://github.com/auth0/go-jwt-middleware).